boucadair/netconf-port-numbers/draft-ietf-netconf-port-numbers.md

 # Operational Considerations

 There are no known implementations and deployments of protocols that rely upon the port numbers released back by this document.

+Existing configurations (if any) that associate the released port numbers with the service names "netconf-beep" and "netconfsoaphttp" need to be reassessed and updated according to the actions in {{sec-IANA}}.

-As such, there are no new operations or manageability requirements introduced by this document.
+Other than that, there are no new operations or manageability requirements introduced by this document.

 # Security Considerations

 This document does not describe any protocol.
 As such, this document does not introduce any new security vulnerability.

-# IANA Considerations
+# IANA Considerations {#sec-IANA}

 This document requests IANA to update the "Service Name and Transport Protocol Port Number Registry" registry {{IANA-SERVICE}} as specified in the following subsections.

-Unassigned allocations are marked per {{Section 8.2 of !RFC6335}}.
+De-assigned allocations are marked per {{Section 8.2 of !RFC6335}}.
 These actions are not repeated here.

 > Note to the RFC Editor: Please replace "THIS_DOCUMENT" with the RFC number to be assigned to this document.